NordicPlayground/nRF52-Bluetooth-Course/Readme.md

 void ble_cus_on_ble_evt(ble_cus_t * p_bas, ble_evt_t * p_ble_evt);
 ```

-and lastly we're going to add the ble_cus_custom_value_update function.
+Lastly we're going to add the ble_cus_custom_value_update function, which we're going to use to update our Custom Value Characteristic.

 ```c
 /**@brief Function for updating the custom value.